stefrie/todo-app/README.md

 ### Assignment Submission Instructions

 Refer to the the [Submitting React Apps Lab Submission Instructions](../../../reference/submission-instructions/labs/react-apps.md) for the complete lab submission process and expectations

+### Props

+Thanks to Tray for helping me out with one!